35. Walter Dunham (Married

 Walter was blind in later

 living in Porter Township, Delaware County, Ohio.
+It is unknown when he died or where he is buried.
 He was survived by

 his wife, who continued to live on part of the farm until at least 1866